PlumpMath/urb/README.md

-# UFO
+# ULISP
-Stay for uForth or micro-forth.
+Stay for micro lisp.
 A minimal Unity-compatible language inpired by lisp/ruby/forth.

 ####1.
 Intend
- - a thin-layer of code transformation between csharp, forth and common lisp, with mix of ruby warmmy code style.
+ - a thin-layer of code transformation between csharp and common lisp, with mix of ruby warmmy code style.

 ####2.
 Core Features
  - lisp macros.
  - ruby clean syntax style.
- - forth stack and post-fix order in statement.
  - remain csharp familiar keywords.
  - maximum .net Framework compatibility.
  - Unity editor intergration.

 ####3.
 Mechanism

-   - Urb simply transform your language into equal csharp syntax rules, yes, I'm doing the code generation way.
+   - Urb simply transform your language into equal csharp syntax rules, yes, I'm doing the code generation way to experiment the best sample code format.
+If things goes well, then I will replace with CodeDom or IL Emit (if necessary).

 The work flow: